-If you feel brave you can continue on up the boulders for another 45 minutes to get even more stunning views and to see snow caves (during the spring months...bring MICROspikes for the snow covered parts).
+If you feel brave you can continue on up the boulders for another hour (depending on your cardio and when you go at spring) to see snow caves.
+Bring MICROspikes for the snow covered parts.
 The boulders are big and un-steady so footing must be done carefully.
-If you just make it before the boulder field stay and listen to the creek, soaking in the moment.
+If you just make it before the boulder field, stay and listen to the creek, soaking in the moment.
 It's a beautiful hike.
 Going down there are a couple of steep sections.
 Carefully manoeuvre these spots.
 Once back on the main trail turn right for your long walk back to the West Canyon parking lot.
-Happy & safe trails!
+Happy & safe trails.